Covid-19 travel restrictions state by state

 Kansas

-NEW: While mostly open, Kansas has some unusually specific 14-day quarantine requirements that often change.
-(For instance, people who visited the tiny European nation of Andorra on or after October 21.)
+While mostly open, Kansas has some rather specific quarantine requirements based on previous travel destinations and when you went there.
+They are subject to frequent change.
 Check here for updates and more details.

 Kentucky

-Note: Editor's Note — This story was updated in its entirety on May 22.
-However, you should still check with the official state websites before you commit to travel plans.
-States could change their rules between updates of this article.
-UPDATE: Starting Monday, May 24, you will not need a Covid-19 test to visit this US commonwealth.
-Until then, you will still need a negative result from a Covid-19 molecular test taken within 72 hours before arrival and also fill out an online travel declaration form.
-Please check here for details and updates.